Basics of Bike Accidents

 Talk to a Lawyer

-If you are in a bicycle accident, you should talk to a personal injury attorney who has experience handling such cases.
+If you are in a bicycle accident, you should talk to an Atlanta personal injury attorney who has experience handling such cases.
 Many cyclists who are in accidents find that police officers and drivers think the cyclist is to blame and that cycling is simply “too dangerous,” no matter who caused the accident.
 You need an attorney to protect your interests.
 A good personal injury attorney will meet with you for free and tell you what steps you need to take to the get the help and compensation that you deserve.
 In the meantime, do not speak to the driver or the driver’s insurance company without an attorney present.
 Insurance adjusters are trained to try to get people to admit fault in accidents.